AlekEagle/cumulonimbus-docs/src/reference/errors.md

   token: string;
   exp: number;
   types: ('totp' | 'webauthn' | 'backup')[];
-  challenge: any; // Only present if one of the available types is 'webauthn'.
+  challenge: PublicKeyCredentialRequestOptionsJSON; // Only present if one of the available types is 'webauthn'.
 }
 ```